jiashinnn/Tsunami_Analysis_Dashboard_and_Classification_System/README.md

 - Primary cause (7 categories)
 - Continental region (Asia/Europe/Other)

+## 🧠 AI-Powered Explanations

+### DeepSeek Integration
+Our system now includes **AI-generated explanations** powered by DeepSeek API that provide detailed insights into each classification decision:

+**Explanation Features:**
+- **Scientific Reasoning**: Explains the geological and seismic basis for the classification
+- **Feature Analysis**: Shows how each input parameter influenced the decision
+- **Risk Assessment**: Describes the implications of the classification for tsunami danger
+- **Confidence Factors**: Identifies what makes the prediction reliable or uncertain

+**Explanation Content:**
+1. **Primary Factors**: Most influential parameters in the classification
+2. **Scientific Basis**: How earthquake properties relate to tsunami generation
+3. **Geographic Impact**: Location-specific factors and tectonic considerations
+4. **Feature Contributions**: Individual analysis of magnitude, depth, intensity, etc.
+5. **Risk Implications**: What the classification means for coastal safety

 ## 🚀 Setup and Installation

 ### Prerequisites
 - Python 3.7+
 - Flask web framework
 - Power BI account (for dashboard access)
+- DeepSeek API key (for AI explanations)

 ### Installation Steps